AndreasL7/bike_sharing/README.md

 3. Data Visualisation Notebook
 4. Predictive Modelling Notebook

+### Final Grade

+The final grade obtained for DBA4811 Analytical Tools for Consulting: A+

 ### Additional Information

 Construction of web interface for this project is under way.